Six Student Authors Published In Latest Issue of 'The Globe'

 Emily Thor contributed "The Human Right to Water in the United States: Why So Dangerous?"

 This edition of "The Globe" also includes an article, "A Tale of Two Compadres: Teaching International Trade and Development Across Cultures," authored by Professor Marjorie Florestal.
 There is also an in-depth, four-part review of the law school's Tahoe II Conference.
-The latter includes Professor Frank Gevurtz's "Report Regarding the 2011 Pacific McGeorge Workshop of Promoting Intercultural Legal Competence."
+The latter includes Professor Frank Gevurtz's "Report Regarding the 2011 McGeorge Workshop of Promoting Intercultural Legal Competence."